Prospects for measuring quark polarization and spin correlations in $b\bar b$ and $c\bar c$ samples at the LHC: Summary and Discussion

 Since the angular distribution coefficients $C_{ii}$ and $C_{ij}^\pm$ that will be measured in the spin correlation analyses depend on the polarization retention factors $r_L$ and $r_T$ via eq.~\eqref{eq:B,Cii,Cij+-}, the analyses proposed in this paper can be used to determine these factors for $c$ and $b$ quarks.
 By relying on spin correlation components allowed to be large by the symmetries of QCD (specifically $c_{kk}$, $c_{nn}$, $c_{rr}$, and $c_{rk}$),\footnote{In practice, $c_{rk}$ happens to be small when $p_T$ cuts are applied, as can be seen in tables~\ref{tab:bb cc spin correlations} and \ref{tab:bb cc spin correlations hi lumi}.} one can extract $r_L$ and $r_T$ using the (partly redundant) relations

 The measurements of $r_L$ and $r_T$ can lead to further understanding of the polarization transfer in QCD fragmentation and act as a test for different models of low-energy QCD phenomenology (e.g., ref.~\cite{Adamov:2000is}).
 It will also be interesting to compare the values of $r_L$ that will be obtained in these spin correlation measurements with those that will hopefully be obtained in polarization measurements of $b$ and $c$ quarks in $t\bar t$~\cite{Galanti:2015pqa} and $W$+$c$~\cite{Kats:2015zth} samples.
+The estimates in the current work (using the $c_{kk}$ component, whose value with the relevant cuts is close to $-1$) and those in ref.~\cite{Galanti:2015pqa} predict comparable statistical uncertainties, of order $10\%$, for the $b$-quark $r_L$ measurement using the Run~2 dataset, while part of the systematic effects will be different.
+With higher statistics, doing both types of analyses, which cover different kinematic ranges, may also be helpful for measuring the renormalization group evolution of the polarized fragmentation functions.

 The polarization and spin correlation measurements can in principle also be utilized to probe for BSM contributions to $pp \to q\bar q$ processes, especially using the numerous components in which the SM contribution is expected to be small.
 Whether such searches can be competitive with other probes of the same BSM scenarios is a subject for another study.